Future of Holocaust research in Poland hinges on libel case

 WARSAW, Poland (AP) — Two Polish historians are facing a libel trial for a scholarly examination of Polish behavior during World War II, a case whose outcome is expected to determine the fate of independent Holocaust research under Poland’s nationalist government.

 A verdict is expected in Warsaw's district court on Feb.
-9 in the case against Jan Grabowski and Barbara Engelking, historians with the Polish Center for Holocaust Research in Warsaw.
+9 in the case against Barbara Engelking, a historian with the Polish Center for Holocaust Research in Warsaw, and Jan Grabowski, a professor of history at the University of Ottawa.

-It is the first major legal test in the wake of a 2018 law that makes it a crime to falsely accuse the Polish nation of crimes committed by Nazi Germany.
-The law caused a major diplomatic spat with Israel.
+It is the first closely watched Holocaust speech case since Poland sought to pass a law in 2018 that would have criminalized the act of falsely blaming Poland for Germany’s Holocaust crimes.
+Those criminal penalties were dropped in favor of civil penalties after the legislation sparked a major diplomatic dispute with Israel.

+The current case is instead a civil libel case tried under a pre-existing law, yet many scholars believe it will set an important precedent for freedom of Holocaust research.

 The Israeli Holocaust museum Yad Vashem said the legal effort “constitutes a serious attack on free and open research.”

-Note: This story was first published on February 2, 2021.
-It was updated on February 4, 2021 to make clear that the case is being tried under civil law, not criminal law, and to add comment from Poland’s ambassador to Israel.